Chart Color Schemes

 Household Composition

-Henley Beach has a typical household mix, with a fairly typical median household size
+Henley Beach has a typical household mix, with a lower-than-average median household size

-Family households constitute 69.9% of all households, including 32.6% couples with children, 27.0% couples without children, and 9.4% single parent families.
-Non-family households comprise the remaining 30.1%, with lone person households at 27.3% and group households making up 2.7%.
-The median household size is 2.4 people, which aligns with the Greater Adelaide average.
+Family households account for 69.9% of all households, including 32.6% couples with children, 27.0% couples without children, and 9.4% single parent families.
+Non-family households constitute the remaining 30.1%, with lone person households at 27.3% and group households making up 2.7%.
+The median household size is 2.4 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households